 While the origins of nasi lemak is unclear, it is a dish that is enjoyed by Malaysians and those in neighbouring Singapore, Indonesia and Thailand.
 Pride and glory to be claimed over the creation of this unique dish have created much debate on where it truly comes from but despite it all, the dish is evidently much loved by many.

-In Malaysia, nasi lemak in its native form of coconut rice served with sambal ikan bilis (anchovies and onions in a chilli paste) on a banana leaf, is deeply ingrained in the Malay culture.
+In Malaysia, nasi lemak in its native form of coconut rice served with sambal ikan bilis (anchovies and onions in a chili paste) on a banana leaf, is deeply ingrained in the Malay culture.
 It is a staple breakfast, and is increasingly becoming an any-time meal including supper, for many locals.
 The versatility of this coconut rice had led to many variations and adaptations to suit the changing tastes and eating habits of Malaysians.
 But amidst this, the two things that have remained true to the traditions of the original dish are the coconut rice and the tantalizing sweet sambal.

 The simple Malay version has been modified over time where the traditional hard boiled egg and anchovies in the sambal have been replaced with fried egg and crispy anchovies.
 In many eateries, the choice of coconut rice is available along with white rice, and is served with other local Malay dishes such as fried fish, chicken or beef rendang and spicy vegetables.

 It is not unusual for the Chinese to have their nasi lemak with deep fried chicken drumstick, sausage, fried egg, chilli squid, stir-fried French beans and an assortment of other side dishes.
 This supersized version with its variety of offerings is a popular choice for young Malaysians when dining with their kakis (local colloquial term for buddies).